nerohoop/Condit/notes/JavascriptBasics.md

 ## Data type conversion
 JavaScript is a dynamically typed language.
 That means you don't have to specify the data type of a variable when you declare it, and data types are converted automatically as needed during script execution.

+## Comparision Operators
+The identity (===) operator behaves identically to the equality (==) operator except no type conversion is done, and the types must be the same to be considered equal.

 # Control flow and error handling